materwelonDhruv/seedcord/README.md

       ```

 - **Production**:
-  - Ensure `ALLOW_START=true` in `.env.production` to enable production mode.
+  - Ensure `ALLOW_START=true` in `.env.production` to prevent accidental production runs.
     ```bash
     npm run start:prod
     ```

-#### Contributing
+## Contributing

-SeedCord is open to contributions!
-Whether it's feature enhancements, bug fixes, or performance improvements, we welcome your pull requests and issues.
-For major changes, please open an issue first to discuss what you would like to change.
-Ensure to adhere to the outlined design patterns for consistency and maintainability.
+Contributions are welcome!
+Whether it's feature enhancements, bug fixes, or performance improvements, we invite you to fork the project and submit pull requests.
+You can also open issues if you find bugs or have feature requests.
+Please adhere to the established code style and document all changes.

-#### License
+## License

-SeedCord is MIT licensed, ensuring it remains free and open for use, modification, and distribution with the necessary acknowledgment.

-### Contribution Guidelines Ideas

-Given the structure and intent of your project, here are some guideline ideas:

-1. **Code Style**: Adhere to the established code style and formatting.
-Utilize tools like ESLint and Prettier to maintain code quality.
-2. **Pull Requests**: Encourage small, manageable pull requests with clear, descriptive titles and descriptions for easier code reviews.
-3. **Testing**: Encourage contributors to include tests where applicable to maintain the stability of the bot's functionalities.
-4. **Documentation**: Encourage updates to documentation with every change.
-This helps keep the project accessible for new contributors and users.
+seedcord.ts is licensed under the MIT License, allowing modification, distribution, private use, and commercial use, provided the original copyright and license notice are included.

+## Contact

+- Discord: materwelon
+- Twitter: @materwelon2002
+- Email: materwelondhruv@gmail.com